February 7 to 13, 2005 < Prev PostPermalinkNext Post >

 Big news for software developers - an open source enterprise-class message queuing technology is being made.
 Implications for trading networks, P2P frameworks, and instant messaging technologies:

-Today's Web designers should learn how to use the XMLHttpRequest object to build highly dynamic interfaces like Google Maps, Google Suggest, and Gmail:
+Today's Web designers should learn how to use the XMLHttpRequest object to build highly dynamic interfaces like Google Maps, Google Suggest, and Gmail: They should also understand all the various ways in which Microsoft technology remains inoperable with the rest of the World-Wide Web:

 An Ikea store opening in London turns into a riot, leaving 20 with heat exhaustion and five in the hospital:

-Monkeys are willing to "pay" more to see pictures of alpha males and females, and to ignore subordinates:
+Monkeys are willing to "pay" more to see pictures of alpha males and females, and to ignore subordinates: This may help explain why the Economist has more frontal nudity than all other international news magazines combined:

 Alongside the Super Bowl, the Discovery Channel ran the "Puppy Bowl", twelve hours of puppies playing on a football mat.
 It was a huge hit with viewers, who found it strangely addicting.
 You can buy the DVD:

 More on the copyrighting of public space.
-Note that the city of Chicago is enforcing this:
+Note that the city of Chicago is enforcing this: Taking a photo in a public area?
+Carry a list of your rights as a photographer:

 Podcasting is getting more media attention, along with front page space in USA Today.
 Here's a good overview of the state of podcasting right now: